 Ok.
 We in the search industry have complained, we have moaned, we have groaned.
 From agencies to industry gurus to in house experts.
 It doesn’t matter.
 Google is taking away keyword data in Google Analytics from organic search, and lumping it into the “not provided” bucket.
 And there is nothing we can do about it, as highlighted by our head of SEO Strategy Adam Henige.
 This is highly critical data that companies used to rely on to make significant marketing decisions.
 But not anymore.

 So now how do we see what keywords are driving traffic to the site and what keywords are generating good visits, leads, and sales versus other keywords that are delivering poor traffic.
-Well, you can still get full keyword data — forcampaigns.
-In a "weird" twist, Google is still allowing us to see full keyword data in Google Analytics for paid search.
+Well, you can still get full keyword data — for paid search campaigns.
+In a “weird” twist, Google is still allowing us to see full keyword data in Google Analytics for paid search.
 (Insert monetization/revenue generation conspiracy theories here.)

 Regardless, as much as some may cringe at this idea, using small PPC tests in AdWords could be a good way to determine how your keywords are performing.
 In theory, what you discover in your paid keywords should mirror the activity of those keywords that you can’t now see in the “not provided” organic bucket.